-In the virtual Zoom sessions, secure settings and an invite only protocol ensures the confidentiality of our group.
-Participants can join to listen in via an audio feed only or can take part with the video protion as well.
+Should you choose to attend the session(s) virtually, secure settings and an invite only protocol ensures the confidentiality of our group.
+Participants can join to listen in via an audio feed only or can take part with the video portion as well.

 Family Survivors Of Suicide is a self – help group in Montreal.
 We are dedicated to helping those who have lost loved ones to suicide.

 We provide a safe, non-judgemental, and confidential outlet for sharing with others who have gone through similar experiences.
 Through sharing and conversation, we strive for understanding and assurances for others in the group that they are not alone.
 We can provide evidence that it is possible to feel better about dealing or coping with the loss of a loved one through suicide and develop positive attitudes about the future.
 We also provide the opportunity for members to help each other through the sharing of experiences as well as ideas and avenues wherein members can begin to regain some control over their lives.

 We were founded on February 11, 1988, at the McGill School of Social Work, by four members of different families who had each lost a family member to suicide.